MyNextID/idt-plus-plus/README.md

 - [SD-JWT (IETF Draft)](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-14.html)
 - [OID4VCI (OpenID Draft)](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html)

-The authors would like to thank all of these authors for their research and development work that led to the creation of this document.
+The authors would like to thank all of these authors for their research and work that led to the creation of this specification.

-## Funding

-This work is funded in part by the SPRIND - FUNKE: Deepfake Detection and Prevention Challenge.
-To learn more about this work, [read more here](https://www.sprind.org/en/impulses/challenges/funke-deepfake).